Alex-Yates/curriculum-vitae/README.md

 - IO bottlenecks getting everything out of sync and screwing up the commit order and branch diagrams.
 - Git sending it's output to stderr by default, causing phantom errors.
+- Learning about the difference between GIT_AUTHOR_DATE and GIT_COMMITTER_DATE and how to manage each in a simple way with PowerShell.

 However, as I proof-read, redrafterd and refined this document, it was very useful to be able to tweak the content in a simple JSON file, and respawn the repo from scratch in a few seconds.
 Also, it was a pretty fun little learning project. :-)